All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound's $1,059 monthly list price creates a $290 advantage over competitors, but limited insurance coverage negates this benefit for most patients.
 Our analysis of 247 insurance plans found only 12% cover Zepbound compared to 68% for Wegovy and 45% for Saxenda.

 Wegovy's broad insurance acceptance makes it the most affordable option for insured patients.
 The Novo Nordisk WegovyCare program provides significant savings for commercially insured patients, with many paying just $25 monthly.
-However, Medicare patients face full list price due to limited Part D coverage.
+But Medicare patients face full list price due to limited Part D coverage.

 Saxenda occupies the middle ground with moderate insurance coverage and established manufacturer savings programs.
 The Saxenda Savings Card reduces costs to $25 monthly for eligible patients, though coverage varies more than Wegovy across different insurance plans.